hakanonal/mastermind/docs/journal.md

     - I could not figure out the problem and temprarolly manually modifed the index.html inside the dist folder.
 I know I should not do that but I do not want spent more time on this.

 - And [this](https://github.com/hakanonal/mastermind/projects/1#card-50796206) card seems to be completed.
 Very big achivement for me.
 Many Thanks!

+- So changing gears here.
+Will continue on working [this](https://github.com/hakanonal/mastermind/projects/1#card-50796280) card
+    - So now I am remembering my [tavla](https://github.com/hakanonal/backgammon) project's agent class to implement NN here.
+    - Ok I have copied and modifed the neceesarry code.
+But I need to figure out the shape of the NN.
+    - A generic way is 2-d array of state for input and a single node regressor.
+Would be useful for all game configs.
+The input shape would be game's chances parameter depandent but at least there will be no change when the digit has changed.
+    - Ok When I re-think this game has not have finate set of actions to take.
+The NN has to guess next code according to the state.
+So How could implement the rewards in to this NN? very big question.
+Since my previous projects was spitting out the reward for the finiate output nodes of action.
+I will not be able to implement this here...
+    - Well in here it tells brieflly some applied algorithm in the past.
+Nobody applied NN for this problem.
+Where when I re-thinik it would be incorrect to apply.
+However I need to understand better these cases.
+Curentlly I have opned-up another branch for this development.